lahpublishing/lahpublishing.github.com/payment&postage.md

 ---

 <p>
-  The cost of For the defence of Berlin &pound;20.00; postage, packing and Paypal fees will be additional.
+  The cost of 'For the defence of Berlin!' &pound;20.00; postage, packing and Paypal fees will be additional.
 Please see below for current postage rates (as of November 2017).
 </p>

 <table>